Distributed Energy Storage

 The wind and sun have their own timetables, making generation variable.
 Storage can ensure electricity is available, even when sunshine or breezes are not.
 There are two basic sources of small-scale storage: stand-alone batteries and electric vehicles.
 If they are used to enable more reliance on renewables, there will be substantial climate benefits.

 Creating a distributed energy storage system, or grid independence, requires affordable storage, and until now, prices for batteries have been prohibitively expensive.
 That is changing.
-From $1,200 per kilowatt-hour in 2009, the cost dropped to roughly $200 in 2016.
-Companies are predicting $50 per kilowatt-hour in a few years.
-For $1,200 per kilowatt-hour, you can purchase a 24-kilowatt-hour energy storage system and get a car thrown in for free—the all-electric Nissan LEAF.
+From US$1,200 per kilowatt-hour in 2009, the cost dropped to roughly US$200 in 2016.
+Companies are predicting US$50 per kilowatt-hour in a few years.
+For US$1,200 per kilowatt-hour, you can purchase a 24-kilowatt-hour energy storage system and get a car thrown in for free—the all-electric Nissan LEAF.

 Distributed energy storage is an essential supporting technology for many solutions.
 Microgrids, net zero buildings, grid flexibility, and rooftop solar all depend on or are amplified by the use of dispersed storage systems, which facilitate uptake of renewable energy and avert the expansion of coal, oil, and gas electricity generation.
 Adoption of distributed storage varies depending on whether it is used in an urban or rural setting.